burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Range-Based For Loop

-Starting from C++11 there is a new syntax for `for` loop named *"range based for loop"*.
+Starting from C++11 there is a new syntax for `for` loop named *" range-based for loop"*.
 Example:
 ```cpp
 for (auto i : v)
   std::cout << i;
 ```
-Range-Based Loops are valid for any type supporting the notion of a range.
+Range-based loops are valid for any type supporting the notion of a range.
 To support range-based for loops one of the following should be valid:
 * `obj.begin()` and `obj.end()` are valid C++ expressions
 * `begin(obj)` and `end(obj)` are valid C++ expressions
-* Your container is built-in array
+* Your container is the built-in array

 # Technical Differences between C and C++
 Many times, in the past, people stated that C++ and C are different.
 Let's take a look at what it means concretely.
 All differences are pretty subtle, but there are plenty of them.
 The text below covers the difference between C99 and classical C++03.